Azure/azure-docs-sdk-java/docs-ref-services/latest/core-test-readme.md

 Other useful packages are:

-* [azure-core](https://github.com/Azure/azure-sdk-for-java/blob/azure-core-test_1.23.0/sdk/core/azure-core): Contains core classes and
+* [azure-core](https://github.com/Azure/azure-sdk-for-java/blob/azure-core-test_1.24.0/sdk/core/azure-core): Contains core classes and
   functionality used by all client libraries.

 ## Contributing

-For details on contributing to this repository, see the [contributing guide][cg].
+For details on contributing to this repository, see the [contributing guide](https://github.com/Azure/azure-sdk-for-java/blob/azure-core-test_1.24.0/CONTRIBUTING.md).

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.microsoft.com>.